betaglot/plantabeta/docs/reference/Neuro/Awareness/Overview.md

 ## DevNotes

 - You don't need to pay attention to look where you're going
+- Tree mantra
+    - You can hear the emotion of how you say tree, which increases emotion recognition therefore emotional regulation.
+Get science

 ## DevState